RobotOptimist/macivor/content/blog/betrayal-of-acquisition.md

 What an asshole.

 Is he visiting them in the hospital?
 Is he loaning them money because their spouse got laid off?
+Hell no, he's viewing spreadsheets of aggregated earnings by location and sorted by performance and directing his subordinates to remove any underperforming assets.
 Welcome to the "family".
 What a joke.

 He tells us we're part of their great lakes strategy.
 I have a moment of confusion, _great lakes?_ We're nowhere near the great lakes.
 Oh wait, he's means we're in a state bordering a great lake.
 We're a small wheel in his big machine.